DavidFellner/Malfunctions-in-LV-grid-dataset/README.txt

-    REPO for GitHub / GitLab and Google Cloud
+    Repo for GitHub / GitLab and Google Cloud

     Set settings for QDS (quasi dynamic load flow simulation in a power grid) and elements and save results to file to create a data set executing a QDS.